lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-30-CTT_in_Isabelle-II.md

 ### Structured proofs in constructive type theory

 As far as I can tell, nobody in the type theory world took the slightest interest in this implementation.
 I gave it up as a bad job.
-The material distributed with Isabelle represents work that is 30 years old.
+The material distributed with Isabelle represents work that is over 35 years old.
 However, those CTT experiments were the starting point of all the automation provided now for Isabelle/ZF and Isabelle/HOL.